SPCS Faculty

 average number of students in SPCS classes

-The Spring 2023 Adjunct Faculty Meeting will be held in person.
-All adjunct faculty members are encouraged to attend, even if not teaching during the fall semester.
-Promotions, service awards and the Innovations in Teaching award will be announced during the meeting.
+The Fall 2023 Adjunct Faculty Meeting will be held in person.
+All adjunct faculty members are encouraged to attend, even if not teaching during the semester.
+Updates for the academic year, including our renovated space in Special Programs Building, will be shared during the meeting.

 • Jepson Alumni Center